 Treatment for Norco Abuse or Addiction

 Because Norco is an opioid medication, it can produce physical dependence in individuals.
-If people are abusing or addicted to Norco, they will need a multidisciplinary approach to recovery.
-The first part of this approach includes dealing with the withdrawal process.
-Because of the physical dependence, when people begin to cut down on use of an opioid medication or cease using the medication, they will experience a withdrawal syndrome that includes the following phases:
+When people who are dependent begin to cut down on use of an opioid medication or cease using the medication, they will experience a withdrawal syndrome that includes the following symptoms:1

-The second component to treatment is for the individual to engage in some form of therapy to address the psychological issues that are associated with their addictive behavior.
-This can consist of individual therapy with a counselor or therapist, group therapy with a counselor or therapist, and/or participation in support groups such as 12-Step groups like Narcotics Anonymous.
-The particular type of therapy that one engages in is often decided by one’s preferences and one’s financial situation.
+After detox, people recovering from Norco addiction should engage in some form of therapy to address the psychological issues associated with their addiction.
+This can consist of individual therapy with a counselor or therapist, group therapy with a counselor or therapist, and/or participation in support groups such as 12-step groups like Narcotics Anonymous or Pills Anonymous.
+Therapy can take place in an inpatient or outpatient setting.

 In counseling or therapy, the individual should:

 - Address expectations and belief systems that are related to abuse or addiction.

 - Identify more functional expectations that are consistent with a drug-free lifestyle.